 It is impossible to give answers to these questions that are appropriate to all circumstances.
 For example, the most appropriate answer will depend on the nature of the learning objectives and the type of work students are expected to undertake outside of lectures and seminars.
 However, it is important to stress the need to integrate the lectures and seminars and to use each to complement the other.

 Posting materials, such as lecture notes and copies of PowerPoint slides, has become commonplace.
-These could be within a Virtual Learning Environment (VLE), such as Blackboard or WebCT, or on the course Web site, Intranet or shared drive.
+These could be within a virtual learning environment (VLE), such as Blackboard or Moodle, or on the course web-site, intranet or shared drive.
 If learning in lectures is to be an active experience for students, you will need to have a clear strategy for the use of these materials.
 If they are too detailed and follow the lecture very closely, they could be seen as a substitute for the lecture by the student.
 You may well want them to be so, thereby giving students greater flexibility in their modes of study.
 In this case, however, you will need to address the issue of students merely downloading the materials and not actually using them, but being lulled into a false sense of security that they can use them ‘later’.

 If you are using online study guides, you will need to decide what incentives there will be for students to use them.
 How closely will you link them to assessment?
 Will you encourage students to work in small groups and what are the incentive mechanisms for encouraging them to do so?

-The use of VLEs is discussed more fully in a later chapter.
+The use of VLEs is discussed more fully in a later chapter, now archived.
 This section provides a brief overview of possible links between lectures and a VLE.

 One useful mechanism for encouraging students to make full use of their learning in lectures is to set up a discussion board.
-This is easy to do in a VLE, but even a conventional email list can serve the purpose.
-You can post questions on the lecture that follow on directly from its contents and students would be expected to respond.
+This is easy to do in a VLE.
+Alternatively, you could set up a Facebook page specifically for your module.
+But even a conventional email list can serve the purpose.
+You can post questions on the lecture that follow on directly from its content and students would be expected to respond.
 For example, if the lecture was examining market failures, the discussion could be based on particular examples of market failure and possible policy solutions.
 You can ‘require’ students to make a set minimum number of contributions.
 You can log their contributions and decide on an appropriate encouragement or ‘penalty’ for students who do not contribute.

-If you do set up a discussion board, you will have to decide what students can expect of you.
+If you do set up a discussion board or Facebook page, you will have to decide what students can expect of you.
 If you merely ‘pump prime’ it and then expect students to make all the contributions, it can be relatively undemanding in terms of your time.
 If used in this way, it can be a very useful mechanism for promoting a culture of mutual self-help.
+It is important that students clearly understand what use they are expected to make of the medium and what your role is.

 As an alternative or addition to using a discussion board, you could set up a chat room in a VLE.
 Students could log on at a particular time and you could choose whether or not to lead it, merely start it off or not be present at all.
 The virtual seminar could last for a set length of time or could be open ended.
 The advantage of the former is that it requires a clear commitment of time by the student and is seen as something structured.
 The open-ended seminar has the advantage that it can continue as long as it is valuable to the remaining students.